nahoj/playtag/README.md

     v1; t = 0:26; vol = +3dB

 This repo provides:
-* An mpv script that applies Playtag tags of files opened in mpv.
+* An mpv script that adds Playtag support to mpv.
 * [A player](#player) that
-  * acts as a wrapper to MPlayer and VLC to read files with Playtag tags;
+  * acts as a wrapper to VLC adding Playtag support;
   * allows you to [edit](#editing) the Playtag tag on any supported file.

-Files with a Playtag tag can still be read with a player that does not support Playtag; the tag will then simply be ignored.
+Files with a Playtag tag can still be read with any player that does not support Playtag; the tag will then simply be ignored.

 The [tag format](#tag-format) is intended to be application-independent.